Black Australorp Chickens (Hens)

 Summary

-• Australorps are ideal for those seeking a dual-purpose breed with excellent egg production and good meat quality.
+Australorps are ideal for those seeking a dual-purpose breed that combines excellent egg production with high-quality meat.
 They are hardy, docile, and adaptable to various climates.

-• Leghorns are best for those focused solely on egg production, especially in warmer climates.
-They are active, efficient layers but less suited for meat production or cold environments.
+Leghorns are best for those focused solely on egg production, especially in warmer climates.
+They are active and efficient layers, but less suited for meat production or cold environments.

 Each breed has its strengths, so the choice depends on your specific needs (e.g., egg production, meat, temperament, or climate adaptability).

-Other Chickens available: White leg horns,, Isa Browns, Baby Isa Brown.
+Other Chickens available: White Leghorns, Isa Browns, Baby Isa Browns.
 Ducks also available

 Frequently Asked Questions:

-A. All three chicken breeds that we sell including the White Leghorns, Black Australorps & Isa-Browns have been selected because they are good egg layers, but if you want the best egg layers its best to go with the Isa Browns.
-With regards to other considerations, like suitability as a pet, the 3 breeds are very similar and you are more likely to find more significant differences between individual birds then between the breeds of these chickens.
+A. All three chicken breeds that we sell, including the White Leghorns, Black Australorps & Isa-Browns, have been selected because they are good egg layers, but if you want the best egg layers, it's best to go with the Isa Browns.
+With regards to other considerations, like suitability as a pet, the three breeds are very similar, and you are more likely to find more significant differences between individual birds than between the breeds of these chickens.

-Q. Are your Australorp hens de-beaked, ie had there beaks trimmed?
+Q. Are your Australorp hens de-beaked, ie had their beaks trimmed?

-A. No, since many of customers prefer their chickens with un-trimmed beaks we only stock chickens with full beaks.
+A. No, since many of our customers prefer their chickens with un-trimmed beaks, we only stock chickens with full beaks.
 Some poultry suppliers do this to prevent their poultry from pecking each other.
-The birds beaks do grow back ofcoarse, but it can make it difficult for trimmed birds to forage and eat larger grains until their beaks grow back.
-Note - This is not a guarantee that our poultry will always have un-trimmed beaks, but we always do our very best to source such poultry.
+The birds' beaks do grow back, of course, but it can make it difficult for trimmed birds to forage and eat larger grains until their beaks grow back.
+Note: This is not a guarantee that our poultry will always have un-trimmed beaks, but we always do our best to source such poultry.

 A. The club standards you are referring to relate to breeding poultry breeds for show competition.
-The birds we sell are egg laying stock and are not showbirds.
-Unless you are looking to compete in show competition these club standards are not relevant to you.
-Please note that these standards are only cosmetic and do not relate to the health of the bird.
+The birds we sell are egg-laying stock and are not intended for show.
+Unless you are looking to compete in a show competition, these club standards are not relevant to you.
+Please note that these standards are purely cosmetic and do not affect the bird's health.